kiliankoe/pyqdb-api/README.md

 $ python server.py
 ```

-Be sure to edit server.py with the credentials for your MySQL db first.
+Be sure to edit server.py with your MySQL db and basic auth credentials first.

 Then you can access the following routes from your app/browser/whatever.